 2) Academic Supervisors can also submit requests for the maintenance of computing services for withdrawn graduate students for a defined period of time.
 Graduate students need to ask their supervisor to make this request.

-- Academic Supervisors can request access via the "Service Request Form" link and then select "Guest/Non-Employee" form.
-"Sponsored guest accounts" are active for a designated period only - include this in your request.
+– Academic Supervisors can request access via UIT using the “Sponsored Guest Account” option and then select the link for “Sponsored Account Form” .
+“Sponsored Guest Accounts” are active for a designated period only – include the time period required in your request.

 – Make sure to specify what accounts you need to keep active – e-mail, PASSPORT YORK single login (formerly FAS ACCOUNTS) – Hebb Psychology lab, etc,

 Open “Manage My Services” website at http://mms.yorku.ca .
 Proceed as per Step 1 below.

 In BSB 159B in HEBB Undergraduate Lab use the express terminal to access “Manage My Services” .
 Proceed as per Step 1 below.

 You can access the ‘Manage My Services’ program from any of the PCs or MACs in the Computer Commons, Parking Structure II (PSII) building, at the north-west exit of the Ross Building behind the Curtis Lecture Halls.
 (Full details can be found at: http://www.cns.yorku.ca/computing/index.html select Accounts).
 Express terminals are also located outside Scott Library.
 Proceed as per Step 1 below.